 International Student Payment.
 Westmont adheres to the National Candidates Reply Date of May 1.
 International students who have been admitted to Westmont must submit a deposit of \$300 and a Housing Application by May 1 to confirm their admission.
-Each International student will receive an International Student Payment Schedule for their year at Westmont College with their letter of admission confirmation.
-Payments should be made according to this payment schedule with additional charges paid by the end of each month.
 Due to Westmont's limited enrollment, deposits postmarked after May 1 may be held on a waitlist due to space limitations.
 Deposits are not additional fees but are credited to the student's account after their last semester of enrollment.
 Confirmation deposits held on waitlist students will be refunded if no space becomes available.